 Adjusted EBITDA (with prep) $2,161K Rounded to $2.2M for valuation discussions

-The swing from $1.4M to $2.2M wasn't about making numbers up.
-Every dollar was real, documented, and defensible.
-The difference was purely preparation: having the right evidence, organized in the right format, ready before the buyer's team walked in the door.
+The swing from $1.4M to $2.2M is not about making numbers up.
+Every dollar is real, documented, and defensible.
+The difference is purely preparation: having the right evidence, organised in the right format, ready before the buyer's team walks in the door.

 The 12-Month Roadmap

-Identifying the value was the first step.
-Capturing it required a structured, sequenced plan.
-Here's the roadmap we executed, broken into four phases.
+Identifying the value is the first step.
+Capturing it requires a structured, sequenced plan.
+Here is the roadmap, broken into four phases.

 Months 1–3: Financial Cleanup & Baseline

-• Completed forensic review of trailing 36 months of financials
+• Forensic review of trailing 36 months of financials

-• Rebuilt the chart of accounts to separate recurring vs. project revenue at the GL level
+• Rebuild the chart of accounts to separate recurring vs. project revenue at the GL level

-• Documented all owner add-backs with supporting evidence (mileage logs, appraisals, board minutes)
+• Document all owner add-backs with supporting evidence (mileage logs, appraisals, board minutes)

-• Corrected accrual timing — booked $89K in understated accrued expenses and deferred revenue adjustments
+• Correct accrual timing — book understated accrued expenses and deferred revenue adjustments (here, $89K)

-• Established monthly close process with 5-business-day target (previously 18–22 days)
+• Establish a monthly close process with 5-business-day target (vs. typical 18–22 days)

-• Created a normalized EBITDA schedule with footnotes explaining each adjustment
+• Create a normalised EBITDA schedule with footnotes explaining each adjustment

-• Reclassified all revenue by type: advisory retainer, repeat project, one-time project
+• Reclassify all revenue by type: advisory retainer, repeat project, one-time project

-• Built a contract-level revenue schedule showing term, renewal dates, and trailing 24-month history
+• Build a contract-level revenue schedule showing term, renewal dates, and trailing 24-month history

-• Calculated client retention rate (94%) and net revenue retention (103%) for retainer clients
+• Calculate client retention and net revenue retention by cohort

-• Initiated vendor contract renegotiations — completed IT, insurance, and benefits broker changes
+• Initiate vendor contract renegotiations — IT, insurance, and benefits broker

 Months 7–9: Data Room Build & Financial Projections

-• Built a virtual data room with 14 organized sections following standard M&A taxonomy
+• Build a virtual data room with sections following standard M&A taxonomy

-• Populated with: 3 years of audited financials, monthly management accounts, tax returns, all material contracts
+• Populate with: audited financials, monthly management accounts, tax returns, all material contracts

-• Created a three-year financial model with revenue by segment, margin analysis, and capex assumptions
+• Create a three-year financial model with revenue by segment, margin analysis, and capex assumptions

-• Prepared the management presentation (CIM supplement) with financial narrative aligned to the model
+• Prepare the management presentation (CIM supplement) with financial narrative aligned to the model

-• Drafted the normalized EBITDA bridge document that would anchor valuation discussions
+• Draft the normalised EBITDA bridge document that will anchor valuation discussions

 Months 10–12: QoE Preparation & Transaction Support

-• Ran an internal mock QoE using the same methodology buy-side firms use
+• Run an internal mock QoE using the same methodology buy-side firms use

-• Pre-answered 200+ anticipated QoE questions with documented responses
+• Pre-answer anticipated QoE questions with documented responses

-• Prepared working capital analysis with trailing 12-month normalized working capital target
+• Prepare working capital analysis with trailing 12-month normalised working capital target

-• Created a deal-ready financial package: QoE support binder, add-back schedules, revenue quality report
+• Build a deal-ready financial package: QoE support binder, add-back schedules, revenue quality report

-• Supported management through buyer meetings, LOI negotiation, and due diligence Q&A
+• Support management through buyer meetings, LOI negotiation, and due diligence Q&A

 Each phase built on the previous one.
 You can't build credible projections (Phase 3) until you've cleaned up the historical data (Phase 1) and established the revenue classification (Phase 2).
 And you can't run a mock QoE (Phase 4) until the data room is populated with evidence.
 The sequence matters as much as the work itself.